pulumi/pulumi-go-provider/infer/README.md

 `random.RandomId` or `random.RandomPet`.
 It will also serve a password, derived from `random.RandomPassword`.
 We will call the component resource `Login`.

+Full working code for this example can be found in `examples/random-login/main.go`.

 To encapsulate the idea of a new component resource, we define the resource, its inputs and its outputs: